Margery Kempe

 A Book with a Story

-This precious copy, still the only one known, is the Book just as Kempe dictated it.
-(The page shown above describes how she burned with the 'fyer of love.')
-In the Norfolky English and scribal hand of the 1430s it's a treat for scholars (available here) but a total frustration for anyone else.
+This precious copy, still the only one known, is the Book as Kempe dictated it.
+In the Norfolky English and scribal hand of the 15th century it's a treat for scholars (available here).
+Modern type suits a wider audience, and the manuscript page above yields the following mysterious content - a hard but not impossible read:

 Tony D Triggs